What’s your path? Find the Fund that’s right for you

 Cayman Islands is at the forefront of the investment funds sector largely because of the structural and operational advantages it offers, including:

-The Mutual Funds Law governs the majority of hedge funds domiciled in the Cayman Islands.
-Our advisers are well-versed in this legislation, as well as the Cayman Islands Companies Law and can guide you through the process and the documentation requirements for establishing your fund in the appropriate category.
+The Mutual Funds Act governs the majority of hedge funds domiciled in the Cayman Islands.
+Our advisers are well-versed in this legislation, as well as the Cayman Islands Companies Act and can guide you through the process and the documentation requirements for establishing your fund in the appropriate category.

 For a closed-ended fund, an investor’s investment is tied-in for the entire life of the fund with no ability for them to redeem.
 A closed-ended fund is therefore suitable for investments which require a longer timeline over which to mature, such as private equity, venture capital, real estate or infrastructure investments.
 Closed-ended funds are not regulated in the Cayman Islands.
 They are a popular choice among private equity and venture capital firms who operate internationally.